-- Connect serial cable from computer COM port to the datalogger RS-232 port. - b.
-Open Campbell Scientific's Device Configuration Utility (DevConfig).
-Select the Device Type of the datalogger (CR1000 or CR3000), the appropriate Communication Port, and Baud Rate.
+- a.
+Connect serial cable from PC COM port to the datalogger RS-232 port. - b.
+Open Campbell Scientific's Device Configuration Utility.
+Select the device type of the datalogger (CR1000 or CR3000), the appropriate serial port, and baud rate.
 Connect to the datalogger. - c.
-Under the Ethernet tab, input the IP Address, Subnet Mask, and IP Gateway.
+Under the Ethernet tab, input the IP Address, Subnet Mask, and IP gateway.
 These values should be provided by your network administrator.